ceramicnetwork/CEA/README.md

 # Ceramic Ecosystem Alliance (CEA)

-> The CEA is a grassroots network of projects and individuals collaborating on standards and use cases for the Ceramic Network.
+> The CEA is a grassroots network of working groups comprised of projects and individuals that work to collaborate on standards and use cases for the Ceramic Network.

 - [Purpose](#purpose)
 - [Structure](#structure)